 The fair values of restricted stock awards, including restricted stock and restricted stock units, are based on the intrinsic values of the awards at the date of grant.
 As permitted under SFAS No. 123 and SFAS 123(R), we generally use the Black-Scholes option pricing model to estimate the fair value of stock option grants.
 The Black-Scholes model relies on a number of key assumptions to calculate estimated fair values.
 Our assumed dividend yield of zero is based on the fact that we have never paid cash dividends and have no present intention to pay cash dividends.
 Since adoption of SFAS 123(R) on January 1, 2006, the expected stock-price volatility assumption used by us has been based on recent (six month trailing) implied volatility calculations.
 These calculations are performed on exchange traded options of our common stock.
 We believe that using a forward-looking market-driven volatility assumption will result in the best estimate of expected volatility.
 Prior to adoption of SFAS 123(R), the expected volatility was based on the historical volatility of the underlying stock.
 The assumed risk-free interest rate is the U.S. Treasury security rate with a term equal to the expected life of the option.
 The assumed expected life is based on company-specific historical experience.
 With regard to the estimate of the expected life, we consider the exercise behavior of past grants and model the pattern of aggregate exercises.
-Based on our historical turnover rates, an annualized estimated forfeiture rate of 6.5% was used in calculating the estimated compensation cost of most of the stock-based awards for the year ended December 31, 2007 and all of the stock-based awards for the year ended December 31, 2006.
-In December 2007, we granted a stock option to purchase 725,000 shares of our common stock and 100,000 shares of restricted stock award to our newly hired chief executive officer.
+Based on our historical turnover rates, an annualized estimated forfeiture rate of 6.5% was used in calculating the estimated compensation cost of most of the stock-based awards for the year ended December 31, 2007 and all of the stock-based awards for the year ended December 31, 2007, we granted a stock option to purchase 725,000 shares of our common stock and 100,000 shares of restricted stock award to our newly hired chief executive officer.
 The compensation cost for these grants was estimated using a 0% forfeiture rate.
-Additional expense will be recorded if the actual forfeitures are higher than estimated.
-Prior to the adoption of SFAS 123(R), forfeitures were not estimated at the time of award.
+Additional expense will be recorded if the actual forfeiture rates are lower than estimated, and a recovery of prior expense will be recorded if the actual forfeiture rates are lower than estimated, and a recovery of prior expense will be recorded if the actual forfeiture rates are lower than estimated, and a recovery of prior expense will be recorded if the actual forfeiture rates are lower than estimated, and a recovery of prior expense will be recorded if the actual forfeiture rates are lower than estimated, and a recovery of prior expense will estimated at the time o